-- 5.5.
-Postgraduate research (PhD) students are refunded pro-rata to number of months attended. - 5.6.
-Refunds for CPD and other short courses are available up until the earlier of 14 days after the start of the course or the date of course completion. - 5.7.
-Refunds will only be made on money actually paid, so will exclude any outstanding amounts, discounts or scholarships which reduce the tuition fee.
-Non-refundable deposits are also excluded. - 5.8.
-Money Laundering Regulations require refund payments to be made to the account from which the payment was originally made.
-This includes where the payment was made from either the SLC or a sponsor. - 5.9.
-Refunds to overseas students are subject to administration fees, and only on the basis the University is satisfied the student has not breached the terms of their visa sponsorship. - 5.10.
+- 5.15.
 If a course is closed or provision is withdrawn and a suitable alternative course is not available, then a full refund of all tuition fees paid for the year in which the course is closed will be made.
 Bursaries already paid will be honoured.
-The University will also compensate students for any additional travel costs due to a change of study location, and maintenance costs for transfers or lost time as per the University's Student Protection Plan. - 5.11.
+The University will also compensate students for any additional travel costs due to a change of study location, and maintenance costs for transfers or lost time as per the University's Student Protection Plan. - 5.16.
 The University, SLC, professional statutory regulatory bodies, employers and sponsors require regular engagement and attendance from students.
 Failure to adhere to the Student Attendance and Engagement Monitoring Policy will result in the student being withdrawn from their course.
-Any SLC maintenance and tuition fee loans will be suspended, and for overseas students a report will be made to the Home Office which may result in withdrawal of sponsorship and the revocation of the student's permission to stay in the UK. - 5.12.
+Any SLC maintenance and tuition fee loans will be suspended, and for overseas students a report will be made to the Home Office which may result in withdrawal of sponsorship and the revocation of the student's permission to stay in the UK. - 5.17.
 In the event of fire, strike, lock-out, accident, civil disturbance, pandemic, or any other cause whatsoever beyond the University's control, the University will provide suitable alternative provision for continuation of learning, including online provision, and will not be liable for refund of fees, or any other financial penalty, unless alternative provision cannot be made.